Petite Bourgeoisie, Proletariat, Social Class

 China Quarterly, No. 183, September, 2005. - Jing Wang MIT

 Abstract: This article treats an understudied subject in popular culture studies: the mutual feed between lifestyle cultures and marketing through an examination of the Bobo fever in urban China.
 How did an imaginary class "bourgeois bohemians" emerge in a country where the bourgeois base is statistically small and where the bohemian equation is non-existent?
 To shed light on this popculture-turned-marketing-fad syndrome, the article introduces the concept of the "neo-tribes" and maps the pathways that link style cultures to consumer segmentation.
-A couple of critical questions arise from this exercise.
-First, is the separability of taste from class symptomatic of a "Chinese leap of faith"?
-And secondly, is the hottest market segment today, the "neo-neotribes" preparing us to address the convergence of a global youth culture?
+Is the hottest market segment today, the neo-neotribes preparing us to address the convergence of a global youth culture?

 Maria Ossowska - Moral Philosopher or Sociologist of Morals?